zoltrain/www/source/blog/2014-09-03-terraform-discourse.html.markdown

 [Discourse](http://www.discourse.org/) on DigitalOcean in one command.

-Following the release of [Terraform 0.2](http://www.terraform.io), We wanted to publish the first of several examples of using Terraform to automate the creation and management of infrastructure.
+Following the release of [Terraform 0.2](http://www.terraform.io), we wanted to publish the first of several examples of using Terraform to automate the creation and management of infrastructure.

 Terraform is abstract, so it can be hard to grasp and understand it's